22 Good Luck Superstitions

 Nobody gets justice.
 People only get good luck or bad luck.
 (Orson Wells)

-Everyone you ask will tell you that they have a good luck saying, a good luck superstition, or both.
+Almost everyone you ask will tell you that they have a good luck saying, a good luck superstition, or both.
 As with anything pertaining to good luck, not everyone will agree if these sayings or superstitions will really bring you good luck.
 If you believe any of these sayings or superstitions bring good luck to you that is all right.
 There are too many good luck sayings and superstitions to list them all but in this short article, we will share with you several of them.

 Good luck superstitions